Last Updated on February 8, 2020

 Number 7 – Follow These 6 Steps to Write a Great Article in 20 Minutes

-Here’s a simple 6 step process that’ll allow you to write a 300 to 500 word article quickly and very efficiently.
+This article from the how to write an article handbook will show you a simple 6 step process that’ll allow you to write a 300 to 500 word article quickly and very efficiently.
 In fact, you’ll be able to write great content for your blog, website or favorite article directory in about twenty minutes.
 Here are the six steps to follow:

 Step 1: Select a topic that you know something about.
 It helps if you’re passionate about the topic.
 The more passionate you are the faster and easier it’ll be to write the article.